l-modular representations of p-adic groups SLn(F): maximal simple k-types

 \subsection{Intertwining implies conjugacy}

-Let $\rM$ be a Levi subgroup of $\rG$ and $\rM'$ denote $\rM\cap\rG'$, which is a Levi subgroup of $\rG'$.
-In this section, we will give a proof of the unicity property of maximal simple $k$-types, which is also known as intertwining implies conjugacy (Theorem \ref{thm a30}).
-In the case of modulo $\ell$-representations, sub-quotient must be considered in a compactly induced representation, hence we need to replace the relation of intertwining by weakly intertwining.
-The unicity property of simple characters of $\rM'$ will be firstly considered (Theorem \ref{thm a40}), even in the complex case no such property has been given before.
+Recall that $\rM$ is a Levi subgroup of $\rG$ and $\rM'=\rM\cap\rG'$ a Levi subgroup of $\rG'$.
+In this section, we prove the unicity property of weakly intertwining implying conjugacy (Theorem \ref{thm a30}).
+In the $\ell$-modular setting, there is a difference between intertwining and weakly intertwining.
+The unicity property of simple characters of $\rM'$ will be considered (Theorem \ref{thm a40}), which is a new result for both $\ell$-modular and complex setting.

-This section is naturally divided into two parts, we consider maximal simple $k$-types which are intertwined from Proposition \ref{prop a29} to Theorem \ref{thm a30}.
-A same result for complex representations has been proved in \cite{BuKuII} while $\rM'=\rG'$, and in \cite{GoRo} while $\rM'$ is a proper Levi subgroups.
-From Theorem \ref{thm a37} till the end of this section, we consider simple characters which are contained in a fixed cuspidal $k$-representation of $\rM'$.